Quintoneee/configure-ad/README.md

   Create a new OU named “_CLIENTS” and then drag Client-1 into the _CLIENTS folder at the bottom of the screen.
 </p>
 <br />

+<h4>Setup Remote Desktop for non-administrative users on Client-1 and Create a bunch of additional users:</h4>

 <p>
   <img src="https://i.imgur.com/aMZKx6j.png" height="40%" width="40%" alt="Non-Administrative users"/>